 Also, Louisiana also offers numerous craft breweries, distilleries, and wineries, many of which are available to easily tour.

 3. Collect the best souvenirs out there

 Fetching Cajun souvenirs is an ideal way to celebrate an unforgettable holiday.
-Take a tour of the Louisiana Spirits Distillery in Lacassine and get the bottle of Bayou Rum.
+Take a tour of the Louisiana Spirits Distillery in Lacassine and get a bottle of Bayou Rum.
 Take a tour of the Tabasco Factory in Avery Island and fetch the hot sauce supplies.
 If you love music, then you can find albums by the Mamou Playboys, Steve Riley, and Wayne Toups at the House Rockers Record Shop in Lafayette.

 4. Watch a movie at the Burgundy Picture House

 At Bywater, you can fetch the best outdoor movie screenings.
 These outdoor movies bring out all the people on pleasant nights.
-These are plenty of grassy, empty lots in the Bywater by the water that would be perfect for anyone.
+There are plenty of grassy, empty lots in the Bywater by the water that would be perfect for anyone.

 5. Taste the best beer at Great Raft Brewing

 The Great Raft Brewing in Shreveport offers some of the best beer in the state.
-The family-friendly craft brewery curates and packages all the beer on-site and presents a tasting room with a rotating roster of beer.
+The family-friendly craft brewery curates and packages all the beer on-site and presents a tasting room with a rotating roster of beers.
 The place presents a less brewery feeling and more of a community gathering place with fun runs, food trucks, and numerous games.
 Also, free tours are offered every Saturday afternoon.

 6. Explore a more scenic trip in the outskirts